 - Having unexplained money, expensive new items, or clothing.

 - Wearing clothing of all one type, style, or color, or changing appearance with special haircuts, tattoos or other body markings.

 - Using of hand signs, special slang or words with hidden messages, or having gang graffiti on walls or personal items.

 - Associating with known gang members.

-- Withdrawing from family, not obeying curfews, worsening attitude with adults and peers.
+- Withdrawing from family, not obeying curfews, changing or worsening attitude with adults and peers.

 - Using or possessing drugs.

 - Carrying weapons.

 If you have concerns that your child is involved in a gang, it is important to discuss it with them.
 Confronting a child who is suspected of gang activity is not easy.
 Parents and children may fear gang retaliation.
 They may worry about giving up protection or money that they receive because of their child's gang involvement.
 Parents may have to deal with the legal consequences of their child's past behavior.
 However it is important to be involved to protect your child from drugs, violence and criminal activity.
 If you suspect your child is involved in gang activity, look to agencies in your community for help.
 You can involve your child in other activities and limit unstructured time.
 Many communities have local gang prevention task forces.
 Police departments have Juvenile Officers who are willing to meet with parents to with early gang intervention.
 Juvenile Officers are familiar with gang behaviors and repeat offenders, and can tell you if your child is on dangerous path.
 A trained mental health professional can help parents evaluate and treat mental health problems that may have contributed to gang involvement.